-There is no U.S. FDA-approved treatment for IH.
+At this time, there is no U.S. FDA-approved treatment for IH.
 However, there are several treatments approved by the FDA for use in narcolepsy, and it is common practice to use wake-promoting medications that are known to be effective in patients with narcolepsy to treat the sleepiness associated with IH (this is called “off-label” use).

 Most of these treatments for narcolepsy have not been studied to nearly the same extent in patients with idiopathic hypersomnia, and some patients with IH do not achieve adequate control of symptoms with these medications.
 These medications, in some cases, also may stop working over time and/or have bothersome side effects.
+These medications may sometimes be used in combination, especially in people who are treatment-resistant.

 More information about treatments, including some Australian-specific information, can be found HERE.